Tupoutoʻa ʻUlukalala: Personal life

-Controversy

 The marriage between the Crown Prince and Fakafanua caused controversy over the continued practice of marrying closely related cousins.
-Tongan royal protocol requires that members of royal family only marry members of noble families to maintain a 'strong' bloodline.
+Tongan royal protocol requires that members of the royal family only marry members of noble families to maintain a 'strong' bloodline.
 All royal marriages are arranged.

 The wedding between the cousins was openly criticised by a few members of Tongan political and royal circles.
-Two prominent members of the Tongan royal family, queen mother Halaevalu Mataʻaho ʻAhomeʻe and the king's sister, Princess Salote Pilolevu Tuita, disapproved of the marriage and refused to attend the ceremony.
-Daughter of the Princess Royal of Tonga, Frederica Tuita, who is ninth in line to the throne, openly condemned the union, calling the royal arranged marriage "extremely arrogant and only perpetuated the motive behind social climbers".
+Two prominent members of the Tongan royal family, Queen mother Halaevalu Mataʻaho ʻAhomeʻe and the king's sister, Princess Royal Salote Pilolevu Tuita, disapproved of the marriage and refused to attend the ceremony.
+Daughter of the Princess Royal of Tonga, Hon.
+Frederica Tuita, who is ninth in line to the throne, openly condemned the union, calling the royal arranged marriage "extremely arrogant and only perpetuated the motive behind social climbers".
 Pro-democracy leader ʻAkilisi Pohiva also criticised the wedding, telling TVNZ, "They are too close...
 I do not know about biological effects of two close bloods mixed together, but I think they need new blood from outside."
 A leader of Tongans living in New Zealand, Will Ilolahia, stated that many Tongans opposed the second cousins' marriage, but were unwilling to speak out publicly.

-An uncle of the Crown Prince, Lord Vaea, defended the marriage saying, "It's a new beginning for the royal household.
+A maternal uncle of the Crown Prince, Lord Vaea, defended the marriage saying, "It's a new beginning for the royal household.
 They are both in their twenties, we are looking at that to preserve that constitutional monarchy within Tonga."

-Issue

-His firstborn child, a son, Prince Taufaʻahau Manumataongo, was born on 10 May 2013 at Auckland City Hospital in Auckland, becoming second in the line of succession to the Tongan throne, after his father.
+His firstborn child, a son, Prince Taufaʻahau Manumataongo, who is second in line to the throne, was born on 10 May 2013 at Auckland City Hospital.

-On 12 July 2014, the Crown Princess gave birth to a daughter, Princess Halaevalu Mataʻaho, at Auckland City Hospital in Auckland.
+On 12 July 2014, the Crown Princess gave birth to a daughter, Princess Halaevalu Mataʻaho, at Auckland City Hospital.

-His third child and second daughter, Princess Nanasipauʻu Eliana, was born on 20 March 2018 at the Auckland City Hospital in New Zealand.
+His third child and second daughter, Princess Nanasipauʻu Eliana, was born on 20 March 2018 at Auckland City Hospital.

 His fourth child and third daughter, Princess Salote Mafileʻo Pilolevu, was born on 25 February 2021 at Calvary Public Hospital Bruce in Canberra.